5 sustainable Maldives resorts for surfers that will blow your mind

 Sustainable Maldives surf resorts

-Tropicsurf is the team behind wave-hunting at Six Senses Laamu and believes that surfing should be an accessible luxury for all who wish to ride the waves, not merely an extreme sport reserved for the young and daring.
+Tropicsurf is the team behind wave-hunting at Six Senses Laamu and believes that surfing should be accessible to everyone.
 If you’re just starting out, they offer lessons focused on building confidence and skills gradually in a judgement-free environment (falling off is all part of the journey here).
-For those with disabilities, adaptive equipment and specialised training ensure surfing can still be an option.
-For hardcore surfers, Tropicsurf offers exclusive access to remote, world-class breaks known only by their seasoned guides.

 Additionally, there are programs for reef restoration, sea turtle conservation and marine education to preserve the underwater world that surrounds the resort.
 Admirably, Six Senses has gone plastic-free and implements rigorous composting and recycling policies.
 Not only that but the resort runs on renewable energy from solar panels and desalination plants.